One of the most devastating complications associated with the DePuy ASR® hip replacement is joint dislocation.

 North Carolina residents implanted with a DePuy ASR® hip replacement and suffering from hip implant dislocation should seek immediate medical attention and, shortly thereafter, experienced legal counsel.

 The DePuy hip replacement attorneys at Ward Black Law in Greensboro, N.C, have years of experience representing victims of dangerous medical devices and products, such as DePuy hip implants.
 Contact Ward Black Law today to answer your questions and conduct a free case review.
-You may reach the Ward Black Law offices by phone: 336-333-2244, or toll-free: 1-877-256-1214.
+Call or text the team at Ward Black Law today 1-800-531-9191.
 You may also reach Ward Black Law by email or online inquiry.